MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-3d-model-product.md

 3. On the **Active 3D Products** page, select your product.

-4. Under **3D Viewer**, select the model to you want to manipulate.
+4. Under **3D viewer**, select the model to you want to manipulate.

     - To zoom in on the model, hover over it and scroll up by using the mouse wheel.

     - To zoom out from the model, hover over it and scroll down by using the mouse wheel.

-    - To manipulate your view of the model, click in the model and drag to change your view.<!--Edit okay?
-Writing Style Guide says "don't use click and drag."-->
+    - To manipulate your view of the model, click in the model and drag to change your view.

 ## Create a thumbnail of a model

-Thumbnails are small-size versions of photos or videos used to help you recognize and organize them.<!--I'm not sure you need to define a thumbnail for this audience; maybe delete the preceding sentence?--> When you add a 3D model to a product, no thumbnail is displayed for the model.
+When you add a 3D model to a product, no thumbnail is displayed for the model.
 It appears as shown in the following image.

 ![Model without thumbnail](media/model-no-thumbnail.png "Model without thumbnail")